Year 6: Class 14 and Class 15

 Year 6 Residential

 The details are yet to be confirmed but Y6 do a week long residential towards the end of the academic year.
-This is usually based at an Outdoor Education Centre such as Porthpean, in Cornwall.

 AUTUMN 1 GARDEN DAY